brightway-lca/multifunctional/README.md

 There is currently no built-in functionality to determine if an edge is functional based on its attributes - instead we rely on the label `functional` being manually specified.
 You can write a function to iterate over datasets and label the functional edges in whatever fashion you choose.

+### Specifying `code` values for allocated products

+When writing a multifunctional process, we need to create artificial edges to allocated processes which don't exist yet.
+You can't therefore specify the `code` of such an edge - but you can tell the system what code the allocated process *should have* upon allocation using the `desired_code` edge attribute.
+See `dev/basic_example.ipynb` for a simple example.

 ### Built-in allocation functions

 `multifunctional` includes the following built-in property-based allocation functions: